cambridgeltl/visual-spatial-reasoning/README.md

 ### 1 Overview

 The Visual Spatial Reasoning (VSR) corpus is a collection of caption-image pairs with true/false labels.
-Each caption describes the spatial relation of two individual objects in the image, and a vision-language model (VLM) needs to juedge whether the caption is correctly describing the image (True) or not (False).
+Each caption describes the spatial relation of two individual objects in the image, and a vision-language model (VLM) needs to judge whether the caption is correctly describing the image (True) or not (False).
 Below are a few examples.

 _The cat is behind the laptop_.
 (True)   |  _The cow is ahead of the person._ (False) | _The cake is at the edge of the dining table._ (True) | _The horse is left of the person._ (False)
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: